gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     <a href="https://raw.githubusercontent.com/gromacstutorials/gromacstutorials-inputs/main/tutorial1/empty.gro" target="_blank">empty.gro</a>

-The first line, *Cubic box*, is a comment; the second line indicates the total number of atoms (0); and the last line defines the box dimensions in nanometers -- in this case, 3.5 by 3.5 by :math:`3.5~\text{nm}`.
+The first line, *Cubic box*, is a comment; the second line indicates the total number of atoms (0 here); and the last line defines the box dimensions in nanometers -- in this case, 3.5 by 3.5 by :math:`3.5~\text{nm}`.
 This **.gro** file is written in |Gromos87| format.